MySQL on ZFS – we should all have started doing this a decade ago

 How much performance difference does it make?
 Well, I last thoroughly measured this a few years back, when optimizing a client’s very large production system.
 Here are the numbers, measured on an AWS instance with EBS storage:

 SELECT: 164m (97%)

 The 3-4% difference on SELECTs and UPDATEs is within the margin of measurement, and it was not very surprising – the memory on the servers was already sized appropriately for the workload, so the vast majority of reads were satisfied from the buffer pool.
 A significant part of the UPDATEs in this case were null operations that didn’t actually match any rows, so there was not much write workload involved, and as for the SELECTs, most of the reads came from the buffer pool and didn’t touch the storage once the caches were warmed up.
 INSERTs and DELETEs, however, show a significant improvement.
 The system in question is rather write-heavy, and the benefits of ZFS really show, with the overall performance being improved by 22%.
 Considering that these improvements came purely from ZFS and the optimisations it safely enabled at MySQL level, on a system where the database was already fully optimised by our database specialists, this 22% improvement on top is certainly worth having.
 The approximately 50% saving in EBS storage costs was also a nice bonus.

 Would you like your databases migrated to run MySQL on ZFS?
-Are you having any kinds of database performance problems?
-Give Shattered Silicon a call, we can almost certainly help.
+Give Shattered Silicon a call, we can help you improve your database performance.